Florida Contested Divorce Lawyer

 Sometimes, no matter how hard two spouses may negotiate, mediate or attempt to facilitate some sort of marriage settlement agreement, they are unable to do so.
 The divorce is then a contested divorce.
 In this type of divorce, the parties are unable to come to a resolution on one or several divorce issues such as alimony, property division or child custody.
 If your divorce is a contested one, Anne E. Raduns, P.A., can help.

-Compassionate, Aggressive And Experienced Representation
+Compassionate, Aggressive, And Experienced Representation

 At our firm, we concentrate exclusively on divorce and family law.
-Attorney Anne E. Raduns has gained a extensive legal knowledge and experience to benefit her clients.
+Attorney Anne E. Raduns has gained extensive legal knowledge and experience to benefit her clients.
 She fully understands Florida divorce law and is familiar with the local judges who may hear your case.
 She will meet with you to discuss your goals and the best strategy and options for achieving them.
 What makes attorney Raduns unique is her ability to zealously litigate on your behalf while also providing the personalized attention you need.

 About Florida Contested Divorce